piradata/wpg/README.md

 The acronymous means "**WayPoint Generator**" as this generates points for the drone to follow during the simulation sending messages on the position_setpoint or velocity_setpoint topics.

-Any contribuition is wellcome.
+Any contribuition is welcome.
 Just open a PR if you have something you want to improve in the code and I will review when/if I have time.

 ## Reference articles
 Some articles that cited the use of this program: